 Set at the foothills of the Rocky Mountains, Canada this small working cattle ranch is the real thing.
 For novice riders onwards, slower pace on ranch stay, faster for cattle drives.
 On 2 week programmes guests will experience cattle work and learn the basic techniques of working cattle and ranch roping.

 2018 Ranch stay and short break: 3, 17 Jun; 15 (FULL), 22 Jul; 5 Aug; 2, 9 Sept.

 Trip Length: 14 days / 13 nights - cowpuncher

 7 days / 6 nights - ranch stay, cattle drives & branding week

 5 days / 4 nights - short break

 Approximate riding time per day: 4 to 6 hours

-Meeting point: Calgary International airport (YYC).
+Meeting point: Calgary International airport (YYC) or hotel close to the airport.
 Set transfer pickup time is between noon and 6pm on Sundays and the drop off time is between noon and 6pm on Saturdays.